 There are two types of gasohol: gasohol containing ethanol and that containing methanol.
 Gasohol containing ethanol can be used if the ethanol content does not exceed 10% (E10).
 Gasohol containing methanol is not recommended by Yamaha because it can cause damage to the fuel system or vehicle performance problems.

-Fuel tank breather hose and overflow hose
+Fuel tank overflow hose

-- 1. Fuel tank overflow hose - 2.
-Fuel tank breather hose
+1. Fuel tank overflow hose